wu-lee/rushkoff-archive/docs/_articles/can-we-talk.md

 Because of the dissatisfaction I experienced with media and because I love to dissect how it is all put together, I welcomed the age of interactive media with great excitement.
 I saw it as the process through which people would tell their own stories and develop their own narratives, rather than absorbing srories presented by sponsors.
 I hoped our society would be less addicted to the certainty of conclusions.

-As a youth, I never took Judaism very

-seriously as a faith-based religion.
-I suppose

-I believed that Abraham and those mythic

-Biblical characters did exist-in the same

-way that I believed that pro-wrestling was

-real.
-That probably went on until I was

-about 11 years old.
-We belonged to a

-boring Refonn congregation that had more

-to do with Zionism and the preservation of

-upper middle class suburban values than ic

-did with Judaism.
-I remember one of our

-rabbis (subsequently fired) rold us that,

-"God is your conscience."
+As a youth, I never took Judaism very seriously as a faith-based religion.
+I suppose I believed that Abraham and those mythic Biblical characters did exist--in the same way that I believed that pro-wrestling was real.
+That probably went on until I was about 11 years old.
+We belonged to a boring Refonn congregation that had more to do with Zionism and the preservation of upper middle class suburban values than it did with Judaism.
+I remember one of our rabbis (subsequently fired) told us that, "God is your conscience."
 I liked that.
-I

-tended not to have any faith, because I was

-coming inro consciousness as Nixon

-resigned and no one had faith anymore.
+I tended not to have any faith, because I was coming into consciousness as Nixon resigned and no one had faith anymore.

 Rushkoff attended Princeton and majored in